With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreAlbertina Kerr Centers Gresham Campus is one of mental health facilities in Portland, Oregon, located at 722 Ne 162nd Avenue, 97230 zip code.
-Albertina Kerr Centers Gresham Campus provides residential treatment and outpatient treatment.
-Albertina Kerr Centers Gresham Campus provides group therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
-Additional services provided at Albertina Kerr Centers Gresham Campus include assertive community treatment, family psychoeducation and case management.
+Albertina Kerr Centers Gresham Campus provides outpatient treatment and residential treatment.
+Albertina Kerr Centers Gresham Campus provides psychotropic medication, individual psychotherapy and group therapy to children / adolescents.
+Additional services provided at Albertina Kerr Centers Gresham Campus include family psychoeducation, suicide prevention services and case management.

 Learn MoreNative American Rehab Association nara is a mental health treatment center in Portland, Oregon, located at 12360 East Burnside Street, part of the 97233 zip code.
 Native American Rehab Association nara provides outpatient treatment.
-Native American Rehab Association nara also offers couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
+Native American Rehab Association nara also offers trauma therapy, couples/family therapy and group therapy to seniors 65 or older, children / adolescents and adults.
 Native American Rehab Association nara supports people requiring dual diagnosis treatment and LGBT.
-Native American Rehab Association nara also provides family psychoeducation, housing services and case management.
+Native American Rehab Association nara also provides housing services, integrated primary care services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.